STEAM: Squeeze and Transform Enhanced Attention Module: Experiments

 \subsection{Instance Segmentation on MS-COCO dataset}

-Finally, we perform instance segmentation experiments on the MS-COCO dataset using Mask-RCNN as the detector and ResNet-50 and ResNet-101 as backbone models.
+Finally, we perform instance segmentation experiments on the MS-COCO dataset using Mask R-CNN as the detector and ResNet-50 as the backbone.
 As presented in Table~\ref{tbl:table3}, our proposed method, STEAM, significantly exceeds the current state-of-the-art modules.
-Specifically, with ResNet-50 as the backbone, STEAM surpasses the baseline, SE, CBAM, ECA, GCT, and MCA methods by improvements of 1.6\%, 1.0\%, 0.9\%, 0.6\%, 0.4\%, and 0.8\% AP respectively.
-Likewise, employing ResNet-101 as the backbone model, STEAM demonstrates superior AP performance over the baseline model, SE, CBAM, ECA, and MCA methods with increases of 1.3\%, 0.9\%, 0.6\%, 0.2\%, and 0.3\% respectively.
-Notably, in this experiment, GCT surpasses STEAM by a marginally higher 0.1\% AP score.
+Specifically, with ResNet-50 as the backbone, STEAM surpasses the baseline, SE, CBAM, ECA, and GCT methods by improvements of 1.6\%, 1.0\%, 0.9\%, 0.6\%, and 0.4\% AP, respectively.
 Overall, these results highlight the effectiveness and generalization capabilities of our proposed STEAM method.